Family history von Kleist - machine translation

 based on the error messages from the older program used to date.

-With these corrections, a new, more powerful program will then be used for the
+With these corrections, two more powerful programs are used for the

-The program used only partially adopted the images from the German edition.
-In
+These programs used only partially adopted the images from the German edition.

-particular, family trees are missing.
+particular, most of the pictures are missing.
 At the end of the project, the English

 translation will be adapted to the German edition.